 In late February, House representative Sam Johnson (R-TX) introduced legislation that would repeal Affordable Care Act provisions that banned most existing physician-owned hospitals and outpatient facilities from expanding facility capacities.

 The Affordable Care Act ban intended to close the gap around the “whole hospital” exception for physician self-referral laws.
-Prior to 2010, providers could refer patients to hospitals where they had an ownership or financial interest as long as it was in the entire hospitals and not just a department.
+Prior to 2010, providers could refer patients to hospitals where they had an ownership or financial interest as long as it was in the entire hospital and not just a department.